 Tip #5: Make sure your website is mobile friendly.

 More users than ever will be viewing your site on a phone or tablet, rather than a computer.
 In fact, 80% of consumers own a smartphone and use it to search the Internet.
 So having a responsive site designed for mobile traffic is important for providing a positive user experience.
+A great website design is a must-have too, in order to keep visitors on the page as long as possible.
 Not only that, but Google takes into account your website’s mobile compatibility when ranking your site.
 Mobile friendly can therefore mean higher rankings.

 Don’t have the time or resources to focus on local SEO?Call YouthNoise.
 We can take the guesswork out of SEO, increase your local rankings, and drive more traffic to your site – all while you focus on other business priorities.